 Stir in the brown rice and mix well.

 Add the chicken broth, increase the heat to medium-high, and bring the mixture to a simmer.

 Reduce the heat to low, cover the pot, and cook for 45 minutes.
 Remove the lid and check the rice.
 It should be just tender; if it is still too firm cook longer.

 When the rice is tender, stir in the shrimp, cover, and cook for 5 minutes, or just until cooked through and no longer translucent.
 Taste for seasoning and adjust if needed.

 To serve the jambalaya, spoon it into individual serving bowls with green onions sprinkled on top.

-If you decide to substitute long-grain white rice in this jambalaya recipe, you will need to check the recipe after 20 minutes, as it cooks much faster than brown rice.
+- Use long-grain white rice instead of brown rice, but be aware you will need to check the recipe after 20 minutes, as it cooks much faster than brown rice.

 - Andouille sausage is a French-Creole smoked sausage made with pork and spices.
 If you can't find Andouille, any spicy smoked sausage, such as chorizo or kielbasa, can be substituted.